chenyunwen/reconet-torch/README.md

 # reconet-torch

 ## What we did?
-1. Fix some problems, such as automatically read the fps of the video and change the output video format.
+1. Improve some functions, such as automatically read the fps of the video and change the output video format.
 2. Calculate execution time.

 ## How to use?